openenclave/openenclave/doc/refman/md/enclave_8h_ae24bfe0db16cb4f14dadf5c0e8e1642d_1ae24bfe0db16cb4f14dadf5c0e8e1642d.md

 ---
 # OE_Memset()

-Enclave implementation of standard memset() function.
+Enclave implementation of the standard memset() function.

 ## Syntax